TL;DR

 Editorial Disclosure & Sourcing

 Publisher: This list is published by ProCloser.ai, an AI search optimization agency.
-ProCloser.ai is included in Editor's Picks as the AI search alternative to PPC dependency — not as a Google Ads or PPC agency.
+ProCloser.ai is included as the AI search alternative to PPC dependency — not as a Google Ads or PPC agency.
 This positioning is disclosed throughout the post.

-Methodology: Editor's Picks were selected based on verified SaaS client portfolios, published SaaS-specific paid media frameworks, and third-party reviews.
-No agency paid for inclusion, position, or Editor's Picks placement.
+Methodology: Agencies were selected based on verified SaaS client portfolios, published SaaS-specific paid media frameworks, and third-party reviews.
+No agency paid for inclusion or position.
 External links to third-party agencies do not constitute endorsement.

 Data: Rankings reflect editorial research conducted April 2026.
 Agency information is subject to change.
 If you spot inaccurate information, email editorial@procloser.ai and we'll verify and update within five business days.